healp11/player-intentions/docs/index.md

 ## Project Goals

 The student will use tracking data and Hidden Markov Models to model when players are looking to end a point versus keep the ball in play.
+This means there are two hidden states.

 ## Specific Activities